fmqa/ffmpeg-hls-server-waveform/README.md

-# FFmpeg patch/extension for embedding waveform data in an HLS playlist
+# FFmpeg patch/extension for embedding waveform loudness data in an HLS playlist

 ## Synopsis